Taking Tacos Seriously: Taco Journalism and the Taco Mafia

 Mando: People come here because it’s true Latin; they like the food and the atmosphere.

-Q. Lara: Do Latinos born here who might be a generation or more removed from their roots prefer authentic places or have their tastes changed?
+Q. Lara: Do Latinos born here, who might be a generation or more removed from their roots, prefer authentic tacos or have their tastes changed?

 A. Mando: However many generations you are removed from crossing the border, you have this connection to the culture, and part of that is the food experience.
 Many still have that memory of their grandmother’s tortillas and look for that experience.